munificent/craftinginterpreters/book/calls-and-functions.md

 print clock() - start;
 ```

-- can now not just write inefficient fib, but can measure just how ineffic
-- not smartest way to calc fib, but good test of fn call perf
-- on my machine, clox ~5x faster jlox
-- not bad
+We can write a really inefficient recursive Fibonacci function.
+Even better, we
+can measure just *how* ineffecient it is.
+This is, of course, not the smartest
+way to calculate a Fibonacci number.
+But it is a good way to stress test a
+language implementation's support for function calls.
+On my machine, this in
+clox about five times faster than it does in jlox.
+That's quite an improvement.
+You can start to see how our stack-based bytecode architecture pays its way.

 <div class="challenges">

 ## Challenges

-1. reading writing ip address one of most frequent oper in bytecode loop
+1. Reading and write the `ip` field is one of the most frequent operations
-   - right now, access through pointer to current call frame, requires indirection
+    inside the bytecode loop.
+Right now, we access it through a pointer to the
-   - cache ip of current fn in local var in run()
-   - make sure to update correctly when call frame pushed or popped
-   - how does affect perf?

-2. - native fns in clox have no way of reporting runtime error
-   - cannot define native that fails
-   - add support for reporting runtime error from native fn
+    current CallFrame.
+That requires a pointer indirection.
+That can force the
+    computer to bypass the cache and hit main memory, which can be a real
+    performance sink.

+    Ideally, we'd be able to keep the `ip` in a native CPU register.
+C doesn't
+    let us *require* that without dropping into inline assembly, but we can
+    structure the code to encourage the compiler to make that optimization.
+If
+    we store the `ip` directly in a C local variable and mark it `register`,
+    there's a good chance the C compiler will listen to our polite request.

+    This does mean we need to be careful to load and store it back into the
+    correct CallFrame when starting and ending function calls.
+Implement this
+    optimization.
+Write a couple of benchmarks and see how it affects the
+    performance.
+Do you think the extra code complexity is worth it?

+2. Right now, there's no way for a native function to signal a runtime error.
+    In a real implementation, this is something we'd need to support because
+    native functions live in the statically-typed world of C but are called
+    from dynamically-typed Lox land.
+If a user, say, tries to pass a string to
+    `sin()`, that native function needs to report a runtime error.

+    Extend the native function system to support that.
+How does this capability
+    affect performance of native calls?

-3. - add more natives to clox to do useful things
+3. Add some more native functions to do things you find useful.
+Write some
-   - what did you add?
+    programs using those.
+What did you add?
+How do they affect the feel of the
-   - write some code using them?
-   - how does it affect how the language feels and how useful it is?
+    language and how useful it is?

-4. - instead of separate callframe array, store data for callers directly on
-     value stack
+4. Instead of a separate CallFrame stack, most native CPU architectures and
+    many virtual machines use a single stack to track both values and calls.
+    They push the base pointer and return address to the stack at the beginning
+    of a call and pop them when the call completes.
+Implement that.
+(You may
+    find it easier to implement this on top of the solution to challenge 1.)
+Do
+    a little benchmarking and see how it affects function call performance.

 </div>